 Zenon rooflights are designed to let natural daylight in.
 Used for both new builds and refurbishments, Hambleside Danelaw’s Zenon rooflights have the potential to allow three times more natural light into the interior space than a window or other vertical glazing the same size.

-As members of NARM, Hambleside Danelaw have long understood the beneficial implications of natural light and are involved in promoting best practice in relation to daylighting regulations and standards.
+As members of The Rooflight Association, Hambleside Danelaw have long understood the beneficial implications of natural light and are involved in promoting best practice in relation to daylighting regulations and standards.

 The Zenon Evolution rooflight is also made with significantly less resin than other products of similar performance.
 This is due to the unique reinforcement made of a continuous woven mesh of glass filaments.
 The finished rooflight is stronger, thinner, and more impact resistant than standard rooflights, going beyond the minimum requirements specified in the ACR[M]001 non-fragility test.
 Due to the reduction of resin required in the manufacturing process of Zenon Evolution, the finished product has lower embodied carbon.